-7.2.2 There are reserved places on equipment (Eg. boat, paddle, helmet, PDF, Bibs) with size limitations for trademarks and advertising.
-These areas are dedicated for the identification of Athletes/Federations, Manufacturer, Organiser and ICF (including sponsors).

-7.2.3 Athlete's name must be placed on each side of the boat under the cockpit using the ICF template.

-7.2.4 The Athletes should wear the appropriate official clothing with easy identification of the nation they represent.

-7.2.5 The Advertising of tobacco smoking and strong spirit drinks is not permitted.

-7.2.6 Images, symbols, slogans unrelated to sport funding or any political messages are not permitted.

-7.2.7 All advertising material should be placed in such a way that it does not interfere with the competitiors' identification and does not affect the outcome of the race.
+- 7.2.2 There are reserved places on equipment (Eg. boat, paddle, helmet, PDF, Bibs) with size limitations for trademarks and advertising.
+These areas are dedicated for the identification of Athletes/Federations, Manufacturer, Organiser and ICF (including sponsors). - 7.2.3 Athlete's name must be placed on each side of the boat under the cockpit using the ICF template. - 7.2.4 At ICF competitions (Level 1-3), The Athletes should must wear the appropriate official clothing either a short or long sleeve top while competing. with easy identification of the nation they represent. - 7.2.5 The Advertising of tobacco smoking and strong spirit drinks is not permitted. - 7.2.6 Images, symbols, slogans unrelated to sport funding or any political messages are not permitted. - 7.2.7 All advertising material should be placed in such a way that it does not interfere with the competitiors' identification and does not affect the outcome of the race.